RyotaUshio/obsidian-outline-plus/README.md

 # Obsidian Outline++

+> [!WARNING]
+> This plugin is currently incompatible with Obsidian v1.5 or higher.

 This is an [Obsidian.md](https://obsidian.md) plugin to fix [some issues of the built-in outline view](https://forum.obsidian.md/t/headings-with-numbers-miss-in-toc-outline-of-heading/65155?u=ush).
 It also provides an option to render markdown in it.

 ## Installation